Photograph of Giant Panda

 Numerous spectacular rhododendrons, which most usually flower in April and cover whole mountain slopes in places.

-Best Sites for Wildlife in Central China
+Best Sites for Birds, pandas and other wildlife in Central China

-Best Times for Wildlife in Central China
+Best Times for Birds, pandas and other wildlife in Central China

 The peak times to look for Giant Panda are mid-March to April, when the females are in oestrus and being sought by males and before the growing thickness of the vegetation makes them even more difficult to see, and the first half of November, when the vegetation becomes less thick and before the winter weather sets in and makes getting about on foot much more difficult.
-The peak time to look for Golden Snub-nosed Monkey is October-November, when they usually move to lower altitudes for the winter.
-Unfortunately neither mid-March to April nor October-November coincide with the peak time for birds, which is late May and June, when summer visitors including Asian Paradise Flycatcher are present and the territories of high altitude specialities such as Temminck's Tragopan are more accessible.
+The peak time to look for truly wild Golden Snub-nosed Monkeys is October-November, when they usually move to lower altitudes for the winter.
+Unfortunately neither mid-March to April nor October-November coincide with the peak time for birds, which is late May and June, when summer visitors including are present and the territories of high altitude specialities such as Temminck's Tragopan are more accessible.

-Recommended Books etc. for Central China
+Recommended Bird Books etc. for Central China

 The Mammals of China by Sheng Helin et al. China Forestry Publishing House, 1999.